-In modern professional software development, especially if we talk about internal APIs, a new API version usually fully replaces the previous one.
-If some problems are found, it might be rolled back (by releasing the previous version), but the two builds never co-exist.
-However, in the case of public APIs, the more the number of partner integrations is, the more dangerous this approach becomes.
+In modern professional software development, especially when talking about internal APIs, a new API version usually fully replaces the previous one.
+If any problems are found, it might be rolled back by releasing the previous version, but the two builds never coexist.
+However, in the case of public APIs, the more partner integrations there are, the more dangerous this approach becomes.

-Indeed, with the growth of the number of users, the "rollback the API version in case of problems" paradigm becomes increasingly destructive.
-To a partner, the optimal solution is rigidly referencing the specific API version - the one that had been tested (ideally, at the same time having the API vendor somehow seamlessly fix security concerns and make their software compliant with newly introduced legislation).
+Indeed, with the growth in the number of users, the "rollback the API version in case of problems" paradigm becomes increasingly destructive.
+For partners, the optimal solution is rigidly referencing the specific API version - the one that had been tested (ideally, while also having the API vendor seamlessly address security concerns and make their software compliant with newly introduced legislation).

-NB.
-From the same considerations, providing beta (or maybe even alpha) versions of the popular APIs becomes more and more desirable as well, to make partners test the upcoming versions and address the possible issues in advance.
+NB: based on the same considerations, providing beta (or maybe even alpha) versions of popular APIs becomes more and more desirable as well, allowing partners to test upcoming versions and address possible issues in advance.

-The important (and undeniable) advantage of the semver system is that it provides the proper version granularity:
+The important (and undeniable) advantage of the semver system is that it provides proper version granularity:

-- stating the first digit (major version) allows for getting a backwards-compatible version of the API; - stating two digits (major and minor versions) allows guaranteeing that some functionality that was added after the initial release will be available; - finally, stating all three numbers (major version, minor version, and patch) allows for fixing a concrete API release with all its specificities (and errors), which - theoretically - means that the integration will remain operable till this version is physically available.
+- Stating the first digit (major version) allows obtaining a backward-compatible version of the API. - stating two digits (major and minor versions) guarantees that functionality added after the initial release will be available. - Finally, stating all three numbers (major version, minor version, and patch) allows fixing a concrete API release with all its specificities (and errors), which theoretically means that the integration will remain operational until this version becomes physically unavailable.

-Of course, preserving minor versions infinitely isn't possible (partly because of security and compliance issues that tend to pile up).
-However, providing such access for a reasonable period of time is rather a hygienic norm for popular APIs.
+Of course, preserving minor versions indefinitely is not possible (partly because of security and compliance issues that tend to accumulate).
+However, providing such access for a reasonable period of time is considered a hygienic norm for popular APIs.

 NB.
-Sometimes to defend the single accessible API version concept, the following argument is put forward: preserving the SDK or API application server code is not enough to maintain strict backward compatibility as it might be relying on some un-versioned services (for example, some data in the DB that are shared between all the API versions).
-We, however, consider this an additional reason to isolate such dependencies (see "The Serenity Notepad" chapter) as it means that changes to these subsystems might lead to the inoperability of the API.
+Sometimes to defend the concept of a single accessible API version, the following argument is put forward: preserving the SDK or API application server code is not enough to maintain strict backward compatibility as it might rely on some unversioned services (for example, data in the DB shared between all API versions).
+However, we consider this an additional reason to isolate such dependencies (see "The Serenity Notepad" chapter) as it means that changes to these subsystems might result in the API becoming inoperable.